-America: History and Life is a bibliographic database containing citations to articles on the history of the United States and Canada from prehistory to the present.
-The database covers over 2,000 journals published worldwide.
-In addition to covering all key English-language historical journals, America: History and Life coverage includes selected historical journals from major countries, state and local history journals, and a targeted selection of hundreds of journals in the social sciences and humanities.
+Contains citations to articles on the history of the United States and Canada from prehistory to the present.
+Covers over 2,000 journals published worldwide.
+Includes selected historical journals from major countries, state and local history journals, and a targeted selection of hundreds of journals in the social sciences and humanities.

 Series 1: 1691-1820 subject strengths include but are not limited to Afro-Americana, agriculture, children's literature, education, eighteenth-century imprints, leisure and hobbies, Masonic works, medicine, religion, science and technology, the trades, and women's literature.
 Long runs of popular magazines as well as unusual and short-lived titles can be found.
 The collection includes an early millennial publication, satirical serials, music journals, and titles printed and edited by women.